 Landmark offers customized financial planning on an hourly, as-needed basis.
 That means you can put in place all the pieces of a comprehensive financial plan as needs change and/or dollars allow.
 The hourly model allows great flexibility in providing as much or as little help as you wish.

-Landmark is a registered investment advisor in the state of Missouri, having complied with all state specific licensing requirements.
+Landmark is an investment advisor in the state of Missouri.
 Landmark’s principal, Brant Donis, is a Certified Financial Planner, ™.
 He has been involved in the financial services industry since 2001.

 Landmark’s flexibility lends itself to a wide range of potential clients.
 Most are comfortable making their own decisions, but value the objective advice a fee-only planner can offer.
 Others, perhaps getting a handle on their finances for the first time may initially be overwhelmed and need assistance implementing advice on a piece by piece basis.

 Good financial planning is a process that occurs over time, it is not simply an event.
 A first-class garden isn’t worked on one day and suddenly bloom the next, it progresses in stages, and requires periodic attention over time.
-Ongoing research in economics continues to demonstrate the futility of trying to beat the market through active management.
 Landmark’s approach is to assist in the diversification of your investments according to your risk tolerance, so you can spend your time engaged in more personally satisfying activities than trying to forecast the next great investment.
 Not to be overlooked is the role of risk management, not only in an investment portfolio, but in our possible needs or for the needs of loved ones in future times.
 Landmark helps clients integrate possible scenarios and take appropriate steps to minimize risk.
 The approach Landmark takes is about your priorities, and assisting you in making informed decisions.

 For starters, Landmark is entirely fee-only, which means the only compensation derived is from services provided to clients.
-Not to be confused with fee-based arrangements, Landmark’s interests are fully aligned with the clients’ financial health and there are no affiliations—and accompanying sales pitch—as with brokerages, banks, insurance companies, or other financial product companies.
+Not to be confused with fee-based arrangements, Landmark’s interests are fully aligned with the clients’ financial health and there are no revenue affiliations with brokerages, banks, insurance companies, or other financial product companies.
 Landmark receives no incentives for referrals from other companies/professionals, and is free to refer clients to the best provider to meet their need(s).
 Landmark also has no minimums on income, portfolio, or net worth in order to become a client.
 Anyone can be a Landmark client.

 Landmark is a fiduciary to its clients.
-A fiduciary is someone in a position of special trust and confidence when working with a client, placing the interests of those served ahead of the advisor’s own.
+A fiduciary is someone who acts in your best interests at all times when providing you with financial advice and financial planning services.
 Asking a prospective financial planner if they are a fiduciary can provide valuable insight into a planner’s approach to clients.
 Many may assert they are objective advisors, but fewer are willing to hold themselves to a fiduciary standard/oath.
-To learn more about fiduciary responsibilities, visit NAPFA’s Focus on Fiduciary website.
-While the law is less than clear currently, Landmark believes all holding themselves out as financial planners or advisors should embrace the fiduciary role and responsibility of placing client needs first.
+To learn more about fiduciary responsibilities, visit NAPFA’s Focus on Fiduciary https://www.napfa.org/financial-planning/fiduciary-101 or CFP Board's https://www.letsmakeaplan.org/.
+Landmark believes all holding themselves out as financial planners or advisors should embrace the fiduciary role and responsibility of placing client needs first.